approov/quickstart-ios-swift-urlsession/SHAPES-EXAMPLE.md

 > Note that this command also requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 Next we need to inform Approov that it needs to substitute the placeholder value for the real API key on the `Api-Key` header.
-You need to add the call at `shapes-app/ApproovShapes/ViewController.swift:34` and also keep the `ApproovURLSession` import at the start of the file.
+Find the line below and uncomment it:

 ```swift
 // *** UNCOMMENT THE LINE BELOW FOR APPROOV USING SECRET PROTECTION ***